The Best Japanese Horror Movies And How To Watch Them

 Battle Royale (2000)

-As punishment, a group of minors are kidnapped and forced to participate in a fight to the death as part of a recently passed government law.
+What it’s about: As punishment, a group of minors are kidnapped and forced to participate in a fight to the death as part of a recently passed government law in a dystopian society.

-Why it is one of the best Japanese horror movies: Despite a familiar premise, Battle Royale came out years before the Hunger Games movies, is based on a dystopian book written before author Suzanne Collins' series was conceived, and is widely considered to be the more clever and thrilling film about a juvenile death match.
+Why it is one of the best Japanese horror movies: Battle Royale may sound familiar but actually came out years before the Hunger Games movies, is based on a book written before author Suzanne Collins conceived her hit series, and is widely considered the more clever and thrilling film about a juvenile death match.

 - Buy Battle Royale on Blu-ray on Amazon